U.S. banks teach financial literacy with hands-on experience

-NEW YORK (Reuters) - Last year, Abbey Jones’ high school routine had a twist.
-For 45 minutes each week, she became one of 15 student tellers at the Community Spirit Bank branch at Red Bay High School in Red Bay, Alabama.
+NEW YORK, Aug 16 (Reuters) - Last year, Abbey Jones’ high school routine had a twist.

 Her job?
 To handle her peers’ transactions and market the bank’s student-specific accounts.